gintonicai/documentation/mvp/inference-subchain-guide/best-practices.md

 ---
 description: >-
-  Optimize your use of the gintonic Inference Subchain with expert tips.
+  Optimize your use of the gintonic inference subchain with expert tips.
 Learn strategies for efficient API usage, error handling, and performance improvement.
 ---

 # Best Practices

-## Best Practices for the Inference Subchain
+## Best Practices for the inference subchain

-Welcome to the insider's guide to getting the most out of the Inference Subchain.
+Welcome to the insider's guide to getting the most out of the inference subchain.
 Whether you're looking to optimize performance, reduce costs, or just write better prompts, we've got you covered.
 Let's dive into some pro tips!

 ### 1. Optimize Your Prompts